thai-canada/mDNS/README.md

 # mDNS NodeJS (`mdns.js`)

-If you need a mDNS name for BrightSign.
+Create a new mDNS for BrightSign.
 In this example, open new mDNS as: http://internalweb.local:8009

+Install: open CMD in this folder and run npm install